 The physical inspection involves checking to make sure the forklift is operating correctly.
 The most important checks include ensuring that all brakes are functioning, all lights and gauges are operational, the steering moves smoothly, and the backup alarm and horn sound properly.
 It’s also a good idea to ensure that the hoses are securely connected (not crimped, loose or worn) and that lockout/tagout equipment is in place to prevent forklifts from accidentally starting up.

 Any problems detected in a pre-use inspection need to be reported to a supervisor immediately.
 Machinery must not be operated until the all-clear to do so has been given.
+In fact, inspections and checklists could be a viable topic for a number of forklift toolbox talks.

 2. Common hazards